Television licence: Ireland

-As of 2020, the cost of a television licence in Ireland is €160.
+As of 2020, the cost of a television licence in Ireland is €160 per year.
 The licence applies to premises so a separate licence is required for holiday homes or motor vehicles which contain a television.
 The licence must be paid for premises that have any equipment that can potentially decode TV signals, regardless of whether they view RTÉ's content.
-The licence is free to anyone over the age of 70, to some people over 66, and people who are blind (these licences are paid for by the state).
+The licence is free to anyone over the age of 70, to some people over 66, to people on a disability allowance, and people who are blind (these licences are paid for by the state).
 The Irish post office, An Post, is responsible for the collection of the licence fee and commencement of prosecution proceedings in cases of non-payment, but An Post has signalled its intention to withdraw from its licence fee business.
-The licence fee makes up 50% of the revenue of RTÉ, the national broadcaster with the rest coming from radio and television advertisements.
+The licence fee makes up 50 per cent of the revenue of RTÉ, the national broadcaster with the rest coming from radio and television advertisements.
 Some RTÉ services have not historically relied on the licence for income, such as RTÉ 2fm, RTÉ Aertel, RTÉ.ie but since 2012 RTÉ 2FM has had some financial support from the licence.
 The RTÉ Transmission Network operates on an entirely commercial basis.

-5% of the licence fee goes to the Broadcasting Authority of Ireland's "Sound and Vision Scheme", which provides funds for programme production and restoration of archive material.
-From 2011 until 2018 5% of RTÉ's licence income was granted to TG4.
+Five per cent of the licence fee goes to the Broadcasting Authority of Ireland's "Sound and Vision Scheme", which provides funds for programme production and restoration of archive material.
+From 2011 until 2018, five per cent of RTÉ's licence income was granted to TG4.
 RTÉ is now required to provide TG4 with programming.
 The remainder of TG4's funding is from direct state grants and commercial income.